aws/aws-iot-device-sdk-embedded-C/tools/release/README.md

 ## Output
 This script checks that:
-    - All unit tests and code quality checks pass in each library repo committed on the release-candidate branch.
+    - All unit tests and code quality checks pass in each library repo committed on the main branch.
     - All jobs pass in <JENKINS_CI_URL>/view/CSDK%20Jobs/job/csdk/
     - Only the main branch exists in library repos.
     - Only the main branch and v4_beta_deprecated exist in the CSDK.
     - manifest.yml has all libraries and versions expected in this script's config.yml
-    - There are no pending PRs on the release-candidate branch.
+    - There are no pending PRs on the main branch.

 This script outputs:
     - **error.log** in the working directory for any errors found in verification.